ElektraInitiative/libelektra/doc/TESTING.md

 ## Introduction

 Libraries need a pervasive testing for continuous improvement.
-Any problem found and behaviour described must be written down as test so that it is assured that no new regressions will be added.
+Any problem found and behavior described must be written down as test so that it is assured that no new regressions will be added.